jovitalukasik/jovitalukasik.github.io/_pages/about.md

 News
 ---
+* 06/2024 Gabriela and me will present a Tutorial at AutoML 2024: **Towards Zero-Cost Proxies for Performance Prediction beyond CIFAR-10**!
+* 05/2024 Two papers were accepted to ICML 2024!
 * 04/2024 I gave a talk about **Neural Architecture Search – Towards Prediction beyond (CIFAR-10 Accuracy) Benchmarks**  at the [Cambridge Image Analysis Group](http://www.damtp.cam.ac.uk/research/cia/)
 * 03/2024 I am part of the **publication chair** at ECCV 2024!
 * 12/2023 Our paper [Improving Native CNN Robustness with Filter Frequency Regularization](https://openreview.net/pdf?id=2wecNCpZ7Y) was accepted at TMLR!